citp/privacy-policy-historical/a/ac/act/activebeat.com.md

 Users might be asked to subscribe to our newsletter by providing name and email address to receive communication from Activebeat.com.
 We use a secure op-in subscription system and we reserve the right to contact subscribers with information related to this website and blog.
 Subscribers may unsubscribe anytime and every email delivered will contain an “Unsubscribe” link.

-If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at [admin@activebeat.com](mailto:admin@activebeat.com).
+If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#0b6a6f6662654b6a687f627d6e696e6a7f25686466).